goodviber/s_test/README.md

 A customer can request a level of cover for various parts of a car, e.g. they  may want £10 cover for their tires and £50 cover for their windows.

-Based on the customer request, quots are provided by a panel of insurers.
+Based on the customer request, quotes are provided by a panel of insurers.
 Each quote can have a different price, e.g. insurer_a may give a quote for £10 for the request above, and insurer_b may give a quote of £15.
 The rules for coming up with the price a specified below.

 # What to build